zoeShao/An-IOS-App/deliverable-2-mark.md

  * 0 : Missing (0%)

 Product
-- neither TA could run the application - it crashed.
-Please schedule a demo with the TAs to get a grade.
+- App makes clear initial steps towards an MVP which solves the problem at hand.
+- Perhaps this is an upcoming feature but the events may benefit from a calendar style presentation since time is an important factor for events.
+  - Not clear how the events under "My Events" in the profile lead to the Events tab.

 README.md
 - Description is concise yet given good background info for the motivation for this project.
 Consider adding a sentence or two about the partner/app content for context.